-- The Cultural Credit Committee Chair creates a rotating review schedule for the academic year.
+1. The Cultural Credit Committee Chair creates a rotating review schedule for the academic year.
 During their assigned week, Cultural Credit Committee members review all of the event proposals that are submitted during the given week.

 Proposals are emailed from the Arts and Sciences Dean's Office to the Cultural Credit Committee member assigned to review proposals that week

-- 2. Cultural Credit Committee member checks for:
+- 2. Cultural Credit Committee member checks for\\:

 - a.
 Approved faculty member's signature; other approved signatures are:

 - i.
 Director of the Gillespie Museum

 - ii.
 Director of the Hand Art Museum

 - iii.
 Director of Community Engagement

 - iv.
 Director of Health Services

 - v.
+Director of Academic Success

+- vi.
+Director of Diversity and Inclusion

+- vii.
+Chaplan

-Director of Academic Success - vi.
-Chaplan - b.
-Event date at least 10 days from submission date (expedited submissions must be cleared with chair and Dean's office) - c.
-Location (tabling events are usually not approved) - d.
-Whether the event supports or enhances the academic curriculum of the University (as stated above, Cultural Credit events need to demonstrate that students will engage with academic curriculum in a meaningful manner.
-For this reason, "tabling" events will not be approved unless the application offers a clear description as to the ways in which the student will engage with academic curriculum while "tabling"
+- b.
+Event date at least 7 calendar days from submission date (expedited submissions must be cleared with chair and Dean's office)

+- c.
+Location (tabling events are usually not approved)

+- d.
+Whether the event 1) supports or enhances the academic curriculum of the University (as stated above, Cultural Credit events need to demonstrate that students will engage with academic curriculum in a meaningful manner.
+For this reason, "tabling" events will not be approved unless the application offers a clear description as to the ways in which the student will engage with academic curriculum while "tabling"); 2) is promoting a company or organization (these will not be approved), and 3) is being used for recruitment to an organization or company (these will not be approved)

-Failure to meet any of these criteria may result in revision or rejection of proposal
+\\Failure to meet any of these criteria may result in revision or rejection of proposal